-Provision is made for students to register for the Diploma in Grade R Teaching for two registration periods annually.
+Provision was previously made for students to register for the Diploma in Grade R Teaching for two registration periods annually.
+This arrangement will only continue if enrolment targets have not been met during the first registration period of the year.